Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 14 Agustus 2025 04.26.44 UTC
+- WIB: Kamis, 14 Agustus 2025 05.28.44 UTC
-- WITA: Kamis, 14 Agustus 2025 05.26.44 UTC
+- WITA: Kamis, 14 Agustus 2025 06.28.44 UTC
-- WIT: Kamis, 14 Agustus 2025 06.26.44 UTC
+- WIT: Kamis, 14 Agustus 2025 07.28.44 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: funny
+Kategori: inspirational